Amine-Itani/Unit-4/Project4.md

 Abstraction and parameterized queries.

 ## Database Searching Follow Filter
 My client required a way to only view posts made by users they follow in their profile.
 To do this, I am joining multiple tables upon each other to retrieve different data depending on the multiple factors.
+This demonstrates my ability to think ahead as I identify what inputs and outputs are needed for the posts function, and my recursive thinking and decomposition skills as I break the problem down into smaller, more repetitive parts (select, join, filter).

 ```.py
 posts_2 = db.search("SELECT posts.*, users.username, users.image, users.email, topics.color "